 - if the test result is positive, they should inform their setting immediately, and should isolate for at least 10 days from the onset of their symptoms.
 Their household should self-isolate for at least 14 days from the symptomatic person first had symptoms

-If a child or staff member becomes ill, do the other children or staff in a class need to isolate?
+If a child or staff member develops symptoms, do the other children or staff in a class need to isolate?

 My child's bubble at school has been told they must self-isolate.
 Does this mean that our household has to self-isolate too?